Instruction offered by members of the Department of Geomatics Engineering in the Schulich School of Engineering.

 Principles of project management and applications in geomatics projects.
 Group project, under the supervision of a faculty member, on an assigned Geomatics Engineering topic.
 The project will normally involve a literature review, theoretical work, and laboratory or field work.
 Submission and defence of progress reports and a final report are required.
 Course Hours:F(1-5) Prerequisite(s):Communications Studies 363.
 Corequisite(s):Geomatics Engineering 501.

-Field exercises include: instrument calibration, cadastral retracement, determination of astronomic azimuth, conventional control survey for deformation analysis, real time kinematic surveying, geodetic control using static GPS, precise levelling and geographic information systems and data management.
-This course adopts a team based learning approach and emphasis is placed on practical professional experience, planning, and logistic for field survey operations.
+Field exercises include: instrument calibration, cadastral retracement, determination of astronomic azimuth, conventional control survey for deformation analysis, real time kinematic surveying, geodetic control using static GPS, precise levelling, hydrographic surveying, and geographic information systems and data management.
+This course adopts a team-based learning approach and emphasis is placed on practical professional experience, planning, and logistic for field survey operations.
 Each team is required to produce a field work report for each field activity, and each student is responsible for a chapter, detailing one of the exercises, of the primary team report describing all of the work accomplished by the team during the course.
-The course concludes with a half day seminar that focuses on the practice and profession of Land Surveying.
+The course concludes with a half-day seminar that focuses on the practice and profession of Land Surveying.
 Course Hours:H(152 hours) Prerequisite(s):Geomatics Engineering 419, 435, 455, 465 and 451 or 443.
 Notes:A two-week field camp will be held at the Biogeoscience Institute at Barrier Lake prior to the start of the Fall Term lectures.

 Analogue and digital imaging systems, frame versus line cameras, stereo-coverage configurations of line cameras, geometric modelling of line cameras (rigorous versus approximate sensor modelling), geo-referencing requirements of frame and line cameras, high-resolution imaging satellites, active imaging systems (LIDAR/RADAR), data integration and fusion.
 Course Hours:H(2-2) Prerequisite(s):Geomatics Engineering 421, 431, and 435.